Septh/ts-run/README.md

 ts-run ./some-script.ts
 ```

-The idea is that you take advantage of your IntelliSense-compatible editor to author your scripts with type checking on, and `ts-run` will transparently run them (using [Sucrase](https://github.com/alangpierce/sucrase) under the hood) without you having to use the TypeScript compliler beforehand.
+The idea is that you take advantage of your IntelliSense-compatible editor to author your scripts with full type checking on, and `ts-run` will transparently run them (using [Sucrase](https://github.com/alangpierce/sucrase) under the hood) without you having to run the TypeScript compliler beforehand.

 ## Installation and usage